Cassini family

-For those of you wanting more information about the Cassini and Maraldi families, you will by now have found that there is not a great deal to be discovered on the Internet.
-Much of it is copied from the same sources, and I have to admit that my site owes some of its details from them, particularly this scientific site with regard to César François Cassini.
+For those of you searching the Internet for more information about the Cassini and Maraldi families, you will by now have found that there is not a great deal to be discovered.
+Much of it is copied from the same sources, and I have to admit that my site owes some of its details to them, particularly this scientific site with regard to César François Cassini.
+Documentation is also a problem and research in the British Library and similar sources has turned up little not found earlier, with the exception of a small number of letters relating to Mme de Cassini, the Marquise de Cassini and, at the time of her writing them, the widow of Dominique-Joseph Cassini, younger brother of Cassini IV.
+I am sure a more professional approach would uncover more.

-However, much of my site owes its details to work I have carried out with members of the Cassini family, scientists and astronomers in England, France and Italy, and to whom I am indebted.
+However, much of my site owes its information and details to work I have carried out with members of the Cassini family, scientists and astronomers in England, France, Italy and Canada, and to whom I am indebted.
+I am also grateful to those who helped me on my visit to Perinaldo, showed me around the Maraldi house and allowed me to see the parish records at the Chiesa Parrocchiale di San Nicolò da Bari.

 I am in the process of putting together a family tree showing the details and interrelationships of the Cassini and Maraldi families.
 The tree is found on the preceding page and will be updated when and as I find more information.

 The house in which Giovanni Domenico Cassini was most probably born is situated on the main street of Perinaldo, and belongs to the Maraldi family.
-The photo above is the view up from the garden side of it, the windows facing south down the Verbone valley towards the Mediterranean.
+The building is difficult to see from the street due to the narrow character which are so typical of these hill towns but, as this photograph illustrates, it is a substantial house when viewed from its garden side, the windows of the house facing south down the Verbone valley towards the Mediterranean.

-Its importance is such that Napoleon, together with his General Massena, when camping at nearby Dolceaqua on his military campaigns, felt the need to sleep a night there in 1797, in his recognition of the importance to the French State of Jean Dominique Cassini.
+The building’s importance is such that Napoleon, together with his General Massena, when camping at nearby Dolceaqua on his military campaigns, felt the need to sleep a night there in 1797, in his recognition of the value to the French State of the man who took the French name of Jean Dominique Cassini.

 When I began this study I thought that the Cassinis were the more important scientific family, particularly from an astronomical point of view.
 However, in Perinaldo there is no doubt that the Maraldi family is considered to be at least, if not more important than the Cassinis, though it was Giacomo Cassini, who died in 1672, and was really responsible for the Cassini and Maraldi dynasty of scientists.